 Editing.
 Allow your document to be proofread, edited and rewritten for clarity.

 In many cases, the translator is your first reader.
-Make sure he/she understands the text so that his job results in efficient and clear translation.
-If the translator has a problem identifying the meaning behind the wording, chances are the intended reader will also have the same problem.
+Make sure they understand the text so that their job results in efficient and clear translation.
+If the translator has a problem identifying the meaning behind the wording, chances are the intended reader will have the same problem.
 Drafting documents is as important as negotiating and signing a document.
 If you want to spare yourself future trouble, remember about clarity and meaning when preparing a legal document.